ankschoubey/blog/src/content/post/life-blog/133-bhagwad-gita-lessons-after-first-read.md

 - In October, I was reluctant to face a fear.
 It was because the action gave me a lot of trauma.
 On a day in October, I just faced it.
 Here's the magical bit, I was afraid.
 I didn't want to do.
 But I did it in an instant.
 And when I did it, my heart was pounding, and I was worried things would go wrong.
 But they didn't.
 They were peaceful.
 It was as if God himself did it.
 I didn't do it.
 God did.
 - In November, the same thing repeated.
 I again felt like I did not do it.
 God did.
 Even though, at both times, I was doing the action.
-- In December, I finished listening to the Bhagwat Gita fully.
+- In December, I finished listening to the Bhagavad Gita fully.
 Three days before, I knew and understood what was going to happen.
 What do I need to do? 🧘‍♂️ It was as if Krishna was standing beside me and saying don't care about the Outcome.
 Take your bow.
 And shoot. 🏹 And so I did.
 I did what I needed to do.
 And I left.
 And I didn't regret my decision one bit.

 ### Removal of Doubts